Niltonjuniorphd/Starbucks_project/README.md

 ### **Data Visualization**
 - Various visualization techniques were employed to understand feature relationships, customer segmentation, and offer effectiveness.
-- The visualizations are consolidated in `visualizing.py` to maintain a clean notebook structure.
+- The visualizations are consolidated in `visualizing.ipynb` to maintain a clean notebook structure.

 ## **Methodology**